Alaatohamy/cafe-menu/README.md

 - Disable buttons on these states:
   - After one click on submit button of edit and Create new item form (save item), and adding loading cursor.

+### Todo list

+- Display errors when it occurs instead of console it.
+- Check better solutions for performance.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts